shahalam1111/MINDSTRIDE/README.md

 # MINDSTRIDE

-This is a Mental Health Assistant Application.
+This is a Full Stack AI Mental Health Assistant Application.

 To get started, take a look at src/app/page.tsx.